intel/dffml/docs/tutorials/models/docs.rst

 It's okay if you skipped to here though you can get up to speed by running the following commands.
-These commands create the model package containing starter code, change directory into the pacakge, install the package, and run the setuptools ``egg_info`` hook to register the model with the ``entry_points`` system.
+These commands create the model package containing starter code, change directory into the package, install the package, and run the setuptools ``egg_info`` hook to register the model with the ``entry_points`` system.